COVID Plan- July 7, 2022 Update

 Clubs and extracurricular activities will return to in-person meetings.

-Field trips will return as possible, depending on venue/location guidelines.
+Field trips have returned, depending on venue/location guidelines.

 Scheduled immunizations are required every year and students must have required immunizations, unless they have an exemption on file.